SAIS-S2S-Technology/Roadmap/README.md

 Thank you for taking a look at SAIS.Technology S2S.

-This repository contains two versions of a short presentation on our activities and an additional about section.
+This repository contains two versions of a short presentation on our activities and an additional About section.

-# If you are a potential adviser:
+# For potential advisers

-Please refer to the ADVISER deck.pdf
+Please refer to the ADVISER deck.pdf.

-# If you are a SAIS alum:
+# For SAIS alumni

-Please refer to the ALUMNI deck.pdf
+Please refer to the ALUMNI deck.pdf.

-# For additional questions:
+# For additional questions

-Please reach out to Leo Klenner at lklenne1[at]jhu.edu.
+Please refer to the About section or reach out to Leo Klenner at lklenne1[at]jhu.edu.

-Our website will be coming in September 2018 to saistechnology.com
+Our website will be coming in September 2018 to saistechnology.com.